Updated 2nd December 2021.

 If you have been fully vaccinated…

-If you have been fully vaccinated against COVID-19 (two doses), you will need to arrive with a negative results from a PCR test and take a new test (also PCR) a week after your previous one.
-If your take both tests and they are negative, you will not need to quarantine.
+If you have been fully vaccinated against COVID-19 (two doses), you will need to arrive with a negative result from a PCR test and take a new test (also PCR) a week after your previous one.
+If both tests are negative, you will not need to quarantine.
 However, if you do not take the second PCR test, you will need to complete a mandatory quarantine for 14 days.

 If you are not vaccinated…

-You will need to produce a negative PCR test result no earlier than 72 hours before your flight to Uruguay departs.
+Non-vaccinated residents and nationals will need to produce a negative PCR test result no earlier than 72 hours before your flight to Uruguay departs.
 You will also need to complete the required quarantine for 14 days.
+Foreign nationals who are not vaccinated are not permitted to enter Uruguay.

 Mask wearing is heavily encouraged in public spaces and on public transport.